dedeogluie/StokAppProject/README.md

 <h3>
 # StokAppProject
-This Project is designed to manage the Stock Control of an E-commerce site.
+This Project is designed to manage the Stock Control of an E-commerce site with ERCAN KESKİN.
 In our project;

 -Category
--Company Information
+-Firm Information
 -Brand Information
 -Product information
--Shopping Information
+-Purchases Information
 -Sales Knowledgeable
 -User Information.
 -Relationships between tables "ForeigneKey" were established.